sljohnsondev/school-finder/README.md

 As a former staff member at Teach For America, I care deeply about making sure all children have the opportunity to attain an excellent education and this project reflects my desire to use my skills as a developer and problem solver to ensure that becomes a reality one day.

 This project has been a great opportunity to continue to hone my skills in React, Redux, and Node while also learning a lot about how to implement Google Maps API services.
-As a front-end developer, I was really excited to have the opportunity to build out two backends in Node w/ Express and Knex to feed the FE application with school-based data and to manage profile information.
+As a software developer who has focused more on front-end technologies, I was really excited to have the opportunity to build out two backends in Node w/ Express and Knex to feed the FE application with school-based data and to manage profile information.

 Checkout a live version of the app being developed [here](https://denver-school-finder.herokuapp.com/).